Alan Bradley (Coronation Street)

 Alan Bradley is a fictional character from the British ITV soap opera Coronation Street, played by Mark Eden.
 He first appeared on 15 January 1986 and became the show's main antagonist until the character was killed off on 8 December 1989.
+The character has been compared to later soap opera villains on the show; including Richard Hillman (Brian Capron) and Pat Phelan (Connor McIntyre).